 5.2 A requirement to pay unreasonable interest on outstanding payments, for example at a rate excessively above the clearing banks’ base rates, is likely to be regarded as an unfair penalty.
 It makes the consumer pay more than the cost of making up the deficit caused by the consumer’s default.
 The same applies to a requirement to pay excessive storage or similar charges where the consumer fails to take delivery as agreed.

 5.3 Other kinds of penal provisions which may be unfair are damages and costs clauses saying that the supplier can:

 - claim all his costs and expenses, not just his net costs

 - claim both his costs and his loss of profit where this would lead to being compensated twice over for the same loss

-- claim his legal costs on an ‘indemnity’ basis that is, all costs, not just costs reasonably incurred.
-The words ‘indemnity’ and ‘indemnify’ are also objectionable as legal jargon.
+- claim his legal costs on an ‘discretionary benefits scheme’ basis that is, all costs, not just costs reasonably incurred.
+The words ‘discretionary benefits scheme’ and ‘discretionary benefits scheme’ are also objectionable as legal jargon.